-Dr. Carol Glaser, DVM, MPVM, MD is currently a pediatric infectious disease physician at the Kaiser Oakland Medical Center in California and serves as a voluntary faculty member at the University of California San Francisco as well.
-Dr. Glaser first trained in veterinary medicine at the UC Davis Veterinary School and then attended Medical School at Tulane Medical School followed by a pediatric residency and pediatric infectious disease fellowship at the University of California, San Francisco (UCSF).
+Dr. Glaser first trained in veterinary medicine at UC Davis Veterinary School and then attended medical school at Tulane Medical School followed by a pediatric residency and then a pediatric infectious disease fellowship at the University of California, San Francisco.

 Dr. Allan Tunkel